HectorRguez/searchless_chess_dl/README.md

 # Deep Learning Prject 2: Amortized Planning with Large-Scale Transformers [FORK]

 The modifications are fully compatible with the original repository.
-In order to test them, please follow the original tutorial.
-Some demo model weights are available in the following [link](https://cloud.tsinghua.edu.cn/d/a68ed0d00b8747c3bb69/), and should be saved inside `checkpoints/local/action_value`.
-Then, select the `local` network for puzzle evaluation.
+To test them, please follow the original tutorial.
+Demo model weights with the best tokenizer and an experimental combination of bilinear attention and Smolgen are available in the following [link](https://cloud.tsinghua.edu.cn/d/a68ed0d00b8747c3bb69/), and should be saved directly inside `checkpoints/local/action_value`.
+Then, select `--agent=local` network for puzzle evaluation (this only requires the puzzle dataset).
+The local model configuration is in the `engines/constants.py` file, including the attention modification and the checkpoints.

+To avoid cluttering the `transformers.py` file with an excessive number of configurable parameters, most of the ablation study experiments are contained in `src/transformers.py` in the `benchmark` branch.

 ## Poster
 ![Poster](figures/poster.png)

 ## Amortized Planning with Large-Scale Transformers: A Case Study on Chess